| HMRC Reference:Notice 700/45 (October 2012) | View Change History |

 You may find it useful to keep a separate record in your current VAT account that you can update as errors are discovered.
 You should:

-Where you have accounted for an amount of output tax that wasn’t due, depending on the amount, you can either adjust your return for the period in which you discover the overdeclaration or you should claim a refund by making an error correction notification.
+Where you have accounted for an amount of output tax that was not due, depending on the amount, you can either adjust your return for the period in which you discover the overdeclaration or you should claim a refund by making an error correction notification.
 Section 4 tells you which method you should use.
-You should correct all other known errors at the same time, provided they fall within the time limits explained at paragraphs 4.6 and 4.7.
+You should correct all other known errors at the same time, provided they fall within the time limits explained at paragraph 4.6 and paragraph 4.7.

-We won’t pay a claim which would result in your unjust enrichment - for example, where:
+We will not pay a claim which would result in your unjust enrichment – for example, where you have:

 You can find further information about unjust enrichment and the arrangements for reimbursing customers in section 9.

-If you aren’t sure if you are entitled to claim, you should ask your VAT Business Centre or the VAT Helpline for advice.
+If you’re not sure if you’re entitled to claim, you should ask your VAT business centre or the VAT helpline for advice.

-The time limit described in paragraph 4.7 for deducting input tax starts to run from the due date for the return that you are liable to make after you have both incurred the input tax and received the associated VAT invoice.
+The time limit described in paragraph 4.7 for deducting input tax starts to run from the due date for the return that you’re liable to make after you have both incurred the input tax and received the associated VAT invoice.

 If you had the necessary evidence to enable you to claim the input tax in the VAT accounting period in which it became chargeable, but did not record it in your VAT account, this is an error.
 You cannot claim it on a later return.
 You may be required to make a return adjustment under paragraph 4.3 or an error correction notification under paragraph 4.4.